Peter Claes

 IFIEC Europe is carefully following political decisions and measures in the field of policy against global warming, because these are highly affecting EU industry regarding their existential needs for a secure and competitive energy supply.
 IFIEC´s view on climate and efficiency measures is therefore focused on balanced EU actions based on a comprehensive sustainability approach for energy supply systems, which takes into account the three equally important components: ecology, economy and security.
 IFIEC Europe´s members - who already achieved impressive results in developing efficient technologies and innovative products - are willing and prepared to continue to do so and to invest in technologies which help reduce carbon emissions and raw materials input.
 For that purpose, they need a policy framework that effectively avoids carbon leakage and supports investments in modern industry productions.

-Jean-Philippe Perrot has been working for the Solvay Group since 1988.
-From 1990 to 2003 he was the power plant manager of the industrial site of Dombasle (East of France).
-In 2003, he moved to Brussels to work at Solvay Headquarter.
-Currently he works for Solvay Energy Services and is in charge of the coordination of EU Emission Trading Scheme and of the follow-up of energy efficiency and greenhouse gas intensity within the Solvay Group.
-He is active in several national and European associations of large energy consumers.
+Jean-Philippe Perrot has been working for the Solvay Group for over 35 years in the field of energy and climate.
+From 1990 to 2003, he was the power plant manager of the industrial site of Dombasle (East of France).
+In 2003, he moved to Brussels in Solvay Headquarters.
+Thanks to his prior experience in the field of energy, he has occupied several positions dealing with energy generation, energy purchases, energy efficiency improvement and greenhouse gas emission reduction.
+Currently, he works as energy & climate advocacy manager of the Solvay Group.
+He is active in several national and European associations of large energy industrial consumers.

 Jean-Philippe holds a Masters Degree in Chemicals Processing from the University of Nancy.